 Additional After Care

-Throughout the healing process, it is important to be aware of anything that will pull or catch on the piercing, such as clothing or any other objects.
+Throughout the healing or recuperation process, it is important to be aware of anything that will pull or catch on the piercing, such as clothing or any other objects.
 Pulling can unsettle the piercing, causing the body to reject it.
 It may even cause tearing.

 Since dermal piercings are threaded jewelry, it’s important to check the beads daily to make sure they remain tight and stable to the anchor.

 Eyebrow piercings generally describe a piercing along or near the brow.
 The most common eyebrow piercings include:

 - Vertical Piercings – Vertical Piercings tend to be the standard style for eyebrows.
 These can go anywhere along the brow ridge, though they are most commonly placed at a 35-degree angle from the outside corner of the eye.
 Most will have two holes, one in and the other out, with a single piece of jewelry looping through.
 These can also be done in a series to loop a single spiral through four or six holes (2-3 piercings).